Geometric Assumptions in Hydrodynamic Modeling of Coronal and Flaring Loops: Elliptical, Expanding Loops

 \section{Elliptical, Expanding Loops}

 In general, we expect that coronal loops are both elliptical with expanding areas.
 In this section, we combine the two geometrical effects to examine how this may affect the dynamics and emission.
 Using the same elliptical loops in the previous section, we now assume that the cross-sectional area is not uniform.
-Instead, we make the assumption that the magnetic field decreases with radial distance as $B \propto \frac{1}{r^{2}}$, and since $A \propto \frac{1}{B}$, we have $A \propto r^{2}$.
+Instead, we make the assumption that the magnetic field decreases with height above the solar surface $r$ as $B \propto \frac{1}{r^{2}}$, and since $A \propto \frac{1}{B}$, we have $A \propto r^{2}$.
 We use a maximal expansion of precisely 10 from footpoint to apex in the circular loop.
 Compared to the profiles used in Figure \ref{fig:area_comp}, this expansion profile is more gradual with distance along the loop.

 We examine simulations using both the gravity profiles in Figure \ref{fig:gravity} and area profiles in \ref{fig:ee_area}.
 Figure \ref{fig:ee_hydro} shows the hydrodynamic evolution of these loops.
 The left, center, and right columns show a tall loop (3:1), circular loop (1:1), and wide loop (1:3), respectively, while the bottom two plots show the evolution of the apex temperatures and densities.
 Although the tall loop has the largest area expansion, the circular case has the longest cooling time.
-Compared to the results in Section \ref{sec:area}, this indicates that the rate of expansion $\frac{dA}{ds}$ also affects the cooling time (see also \citealt{cargill2021}), since we have already seen that the ellipticity does not impact the cooling time.
+Compared to the results in Section \ref{sec:area}, this indicates that the rate of expansion $\frac{dA}{ds}$ also affects the cooling time (see also \citealt{cargill2022}), since we have already seen that the ellipticity does not impact the cooling time.
 The velocity profiles are also noticeably affected in these loops.
 In taller loops, the speed of the evaporative upflows dampens with height quickly.
 As the area gradually expands with height, the speed decreases due to the conservation of mass (Equation \ref{eqn:mass}), and since the taller loops expand more quickly, this effect is more pronounced than it is in shorter loops.